 Here’s part of the manifest for the Istio proxy:

-manifests: - name: istio-proxy revision: "1" attributes: source.name: valueType: STRING description: The name of the source. target.name: valueType: STRING description: The name of the target source.ip: valueType: IP_ADDRESS description: Did you know that descriptions are optional? origin.user: valueType: STRING request.time: valueType: TIMESTAMP request.method: valueType: STRING response.code: valueType: INT64
+manifests: - name: istio-proxy revision: "1" attributes: source.name: valueType: STRING description: The name of the source. destination.name: valueType: STRING description: The name of the destination source.ip: valueType: IP_ADDRESS description: Did you know that descriptions are optional? origin.user: valueType: STRING request.time: valueType: TIMESTAMP request.method: valueType: STRING response.code: valueType: INT64